michielvha/PDS/readme.md

 - az cli
 - kubernetes tools ( helm / )
 - terraform
+- wireguard client

 ## windows specific
 binaries installed in sys directory and added to path
 - grep on windows
+- cat on windows
+- starship + ps readline config

 various tweaks in registry

 - numlock on by default
-- backlit keyboard on by default if available
+- backlit keyboard on by default if available => seems to be controlled by bios

 ## Linux Specific